ogrodev/1st-react-challenge-guilda-dev/readme.md

 All projects will be reviewed by senior professionals and will have immersive feedback at each point of improvement/optimization culminating in an individual mentorship with each participant.
 We target junior devs but mid-levels can and will be accepted as well.

+This challenge is based on a company test, so you could end up seeing this in an interview 😉

 <Good luck & have fun />

 ## First of all